 A person can be self-employed as a sole trader or as part of a business partnership.

-If you have been trading for over 12 months, we will ask for a full years trading figures – normally in the way of a "profit & loss account".
+If you have been trading for over 12 months, we will ask for a full year's trading figures – normally in the way of a "profit and loss account".
 We will ask you for your unique tax reference number.

 The starting point in the calculation is to work out the total business income for the period in question.
-This will include all money coming in, business start-up allowances, etc but will not include sums of capital paid into the business.
+This will include all money coming in, business start-up allowances, etc. but will not include sums of capital paid into the business.